spine-tools/SpineOpt.jl/docs/src/how_to/model_hydro_power_coupling.md

 ### Nodes and commodities

 Nodes are at the center of a SpineOpt system, so let's start with that.
 There are other ways to model hydro power plants but here we represent each hydro power plant with 2 nodes, an 'upper' node to represent the water arriving at each plant and a 'lower' node to represent the water that is discharged and becomes available to the next plant.
+The general idea of splitting these in 2 nodes is to be able to simulate a time delay between the entrance and the exit (although in this tutorial we will not go in detail in this time delay).

 Additionally we need a node for electricity.